nipreps/.github/.github/SUPPORT.md

   1. [*NiPreps* general documentation][nipreps]: here we provide some advice regarding how to run containers, how to set up [*TemplateFlow*][templateflow], etc.
   1. **The Project's documentation site**.
 Our projects usually have an FAQ (frequently asked questions) that are specific to the tool.
   1. **The Project's issue tracker at GitHub**.
 You'll easily find the issue tracker with the URL `https://github.com/nipreps/<project>/issues` (do not forget to replace `<project>` with the actual project name -- e.g., [`https://github.com/nipreps/fmriprep/issues`][fmriprep-issues])
-  1.
+  1. If you're still not sure where to begin, feel free to pop into [the Brainhack's mattermost][mattermost] and introduce yourself!
+     You'll find some channels for particular tools (e.g., [*#fMRIPrep*][mattermost-fmriprep], [*#dMRIPrep*][mattermost-dmriprep], [*#MRIQC*][mattermost-mriqc]) where you can post your questions, although it is not guaranteed that it will be revised any time soon.

+Please understand that we run this community on semi- or fully-volunteering basis, and sometimes our availability is very reduced.

 ## Asking quality questions

 General questions should go to [NeuroStars][neurostars].
 If you want to join our meetings or learn more about the community, you can head to [Nipy Discourse][discourse].
-If you think neither of those is the right place, you are probably facing a bug - please then head to the project's GitHub discussions or the issue tracker (e.g., [fMRIPrep discussions][chat] and [fMRIPrep issues][fmriprep-issues]).
+If you think neither of those is the right place, you are probably facing a bug - please then head to the project's GitHub discussions or the issue tracker (e.g., [*fMRIPrep* discussions][chat] and [*fMRIPrep* issues][fmriprep-issues]).

 Help us help you!
 Spend time framing questions and add links and resources.